kujalk/Assign-Static-IP/README.md

 # Assign-Static-IP
-Assigning static IP and changing the network of Windows 2012/2016 VMs running in VMWare through a Script
+Assigning static IP and changing the network of Windows 2012/2016 VMs running in VMWare through PowerShell Script

 Scenario -